tests-always-included/wick/formulas/wick-base/README.md

 Actions:

-* `add [--force] SERVICE FORMULA_FILE` - Use `wick-make-file` to copy the formula file to `/etc/init.d/` for the named service.
+* `add [--force] [--*] SERVICE FORMULA_FILE` - Use `wick-make-file` to copy the formula file to `/etc/init.d/` for the named service.
 Does not enable nor start the service.
 Does not add the service if the file already exists unless `--force` is also used.
+You can also use any additional options that `wick-make-file` supports.
 * `disable SERVICE` - Disable the service from starting at boot.
 Does not stop the service if it is already running.
 * `enable SERVICE` - Enable the service at boot.
 Does not start the service.
 * `make-override [--force] SERVICE` - Creates `/etc/chkconfig.d/SERVICE` that is used by `chkconfig` to help determine order.
 This override file can be modified to list additional dependencies to influence the boot order of scripts.
 Make sure to call `wick-service override` when you update an override file.
 When using `--force`, this will overwrite any override file that may already exist.